 - paying for goods and services – can individuals pay anonymously using cash?
 Do individuals need to provide identifying information when buying certain goods or services, such as a ticket to an event?

-- using a computer for word processing or internet browsing – does the organisation need to know what programs users are working on or what websites they visit?
+- using a computer for internet browsing – does the organisation need to know what websites users visit?